-There are four separate phases to follow for one’s diet after having gastric sleeve surgery.
+The post-op diet is broken down into 4 separate phases after gastric sleeve surgery.
 By following these helpful guidelines, you can expect better weight loss results as well as faster healing and recovery.
 Here are the approved foods and drinks you can and can’t eat after the gastric sleeve.

-All foods consumed must be pureed in a blender and thinned so they can fit through a straw.
-Patients should not use straws however to prevent gas and air from getting into the healing stomach.
+All foods consumed during phase 2 ust be pureed in a blender and thinned so they can fit through a straw.
+Patients should NOT use straws however to prevent gas and air from getting into the healing stomach.
 The protein goal at this point in post-op is 60 to 90 grams daily.
-Some examples of foods consumed now are:

 - Unsweetened coconut, almond or Lactaid free milk; some people become lactose intolerant after surgery